You are here

 You will receive an email back once your leave request has been approved/denied.

-New in 2016: An employee may use sick leave as allowed under this section for safety leave.
+Employee may use sick leave as allowed under this section for safety leave.
 Safety leave may be used for assistance to the employee or assistance to the relatives described above for the purpose of providing or receiving assistance because of sexual assault, domestic abuse or stalking.

 Employees who are summoned for jury service will be paid their regular basic wages contingent upon remitting to the school district the compensation received for jury duty services.
 On days when jurors are dismissed from duty at an early hour, you will be expected to return to work for the balance of your workday.